Spring forecast: drought worsens for much of the United States | ExBulletin

 Weather and agriculture officials have warned of possible reductions in water use in California and the Southwest, increased wildfires, low levels in key reservoirs such as Lake Mead and Lake Powell and damage to wheat crops.

-Officials from the National Oceanic and Atmospheric Administrations see increasing drought with April, May and June drier than normal for much of the country from Louisiana to Oregon on Thursday. including some areas hardest hit by the most severe drought.
+Drought worsens on Thursday with drier than normal April, May and June for much of the country from Louisiana to Oregon. including some areas hardest hit by the most severe drought.
 And almost all of the continental United States sees a warmer-than-normal spring, except for tiny parts of the Pacific Northwest and Southeast Alaska, which makes the drought worse.

 We anticipate a prolonged and widespread drought, said deputy director of the National Weather Service, Mary Erickson.
 It was really something that looked and was very concerned.